jonnonz1/nz-statute-book/acts/public/1995/births-deaths-marriages-and-relationships-registration-act-1995.md

 ### 3 Act binds the Crown
 This Act binds the Crown.

-### 4 Notice of births
-(1) Within 5 working days after a birth in New Zealand that took place in or immediately before the mother's admission to a hospital, the occupier of the hospital shall—
-  (a) Complete, sign, and give to a Registrar a preliminary notice in the prescribed form relating to the birth; or (b) Send the prescribed information relating to the birth to a Registrar by an electronic means approved in respect of the occupier by the Registrar-General.
-(2) Within 5 working days after a birth in New Zealand (other than a birth that took place in or immediately before the mother's admission to a hospital),—shall complete, sign, and give to a Registrar a preliminary notice in the prescribed form relating to the birth.
-  (a) If a doctor was present at the birth, the doctor; and (b) If a midwife, but no doctor, was present, the midwife; and (c) If neither a doctor nor a midwife was present, and the birth took place in or immediately before the mother was admitted to any premises, the occupier—
-(3) The Registrar-General shall notify the Director-General of Health of all still-births notified to a Registrar under this section.
+### 4 No information to be recorded or altered except in accordance with Act
+(1) Information must not be recorded under this Act except as expressly provided in this Act.
+(2) Information recorded under this Act or a former Act must not be removed or altered except as expressly provided in this Act.

 ## Part 2 — Births

 ### 5 Births in New Zealand to be notified and registered
 Every birth in New Zealand shall be notified and registered in accordance with this Part of this Act.

+### 5A Preliminary notice of birth
+(1) A preliminary notice must be given in accordance with this section for each birth in New Zealand.
+(2) If a birth takes place during or immediately before the mother's admission to hospital, the occupier of the hospital must give the preliminary notice.
+(3) If a birth does not take place during or immediately before the mother's admission to hospital, the preliminary notice must be given by—
+  (a) a doctor, if he or she is present at the birth; or (b) a midwife, if he or she is present at the birth but a doctor is not present; or (c) the occupier of premises where the birth takes place or where the mother is admitted immediately after the birth, if neither a doctor nor a midwife is present.
+(4) A preliminary notice is given by completing, signing, and giving the standard form preliminary notice to a Registrar within 5 working days after the birth.
+(5) The Registrar-General must notify the Director-General of Health of all still-births for which a preliminary notice has been given.

 ### 6 Births outside New Zealand
 Except as provided in sections 7(2) and 8 and Part 4 of this Act, no birth outside New Zealand shall be registered.